NORTH DAKOTA WORKERS' COMPENSATION LAW REVIEW

 - Children of the employer who are under the age of 22.

 - North Dakota runs a monopolistic state insurance fund.
-That means you can only purchase coverage through the state.
+In other words, you can only purchase coverage through the state.
 Self-insurance and private insurance are not permitted.
-This means Insureon cannot sell Workers' Comp policies to ND-based employers.
+This means Insureon can't sell Workers' Comp policies to ND-based employers.

 Find out more about Workers' Compensation in North Dakota from the state's Risk Management Division.